jitang-github/asegrm/manuscript/README.md

 ```

 - *simScheme*: The same as the simulation step.
 - *idx*: Specify which chunk to run.
-When simScheme=, there are 9 scenarios with each split into 10 chunks.
+When simScheme=twoAnc3x3GridDer3, there are 9 scenarios with each split into 10 chunks.
 So the *idx* takes from 0 and 89.
-When simScheme=, there are 3 scenarios with each split into 10 chunks.
+When simScheme=gLikeFig6A-6, there are 3 scenarios with each split into 10 chunks.
 So the *idx* takes from 0 and 29.
 - *PATH_TO_RELATE*: Path to the directory of [Relate](https://myersgroup.github.io/relate/index.html).
 - *PATH_TO_RFMix*: Path to the binary executable file of [RFMix](https://github.com/slowkoni/rfmix).